Skip to main content

 Remaining OperationsServicing and administrative functions only

-The termination of 70% of the workforce within days of the Backleverage acceleration effectively ended PosiGen's development business.
+The termination of 70% of the workforce within days of the Backleverage acceleration ended PosiGen's development business.
 The company transitioned from an active solar installer to a servicing entity managing existing customer contracts.
 Regional news outlets reported that homeowners who signed long-term lease agreements were left searching for answers as the Louisiana-based company ceased most operations.

-WARN Act Litigation
+WARN Act Litigation.

 The federal Worker Adjustment and Retraining Notification (WARN) Act requires employers to provide 60 days' advance notice of mass layoffs affecting 100 or more employees.
 Affected employees allege that PosiGen failed to provide the required notice, triggering liability for up to 60 days of back pay and benefits for each affected worker.